caroleatierney/Nina_Story/README.md

+# The Nina Story

-# Week8HTMLWebsiteWithCss: Website built usimng external CSS
+Week 8 HTML Website With Css: Website built using external CSS

 ## The website needs:
 - This assignment is to style the week 7 website with an external cascading style sheet. (no inline or internal styling)